Becoming a Licensed Marriage Family Therapist in Arizona

 As you begin to learn more about how to become an LMFT and the career possibilities in this field, you may also want to explore the licensing processes and earning potential of similar careers:

-May 2020 Bureau of Labor Statistics salary and job market trends for marriage and family therapists, clinical, counseling and school psychologists, substance abuse, behavioral disorders, and mental health counselors, child, family, and school social workers, and mental health and substance abuse social workers.
-Figures represent state data, not school specific information.
+2022 US Bureau of Labor Statistics and O*NET (a website sponsored by the US Department of Labor) job market trends and salary figures for clinical and counseling psychologists, marriage and family therapists, substance abuse, behavioral disorder, and mental health counselors, child, family, and school social workers, and mental health and substance abuse social workers are based on national data, not school-specific information.
 Conditions in your area may vary.
-Data accessed May 2021.
+Data accessed August 2023.